dneag/Light_Blockage_System/README.md

 First, two key data structures are created:
   1. A cubic grid, represented with a 3 dimensional array of `GridUnit`.
-  2. A generic tree where each node is a `ShadeVector`.
-Each represents a vector of blocked light pointing down to some grid unit, relative to an obstructed location on the grid.
+  2. A directed acyclic graph where each node is a `ShadeVector`.
+Each represents a vector of blocked light pointing down to some grid unit, from an obstructed location on the grid.
 The ShadeVectors of child nodes point to units neighboring and in the same obstructed path from the unit pointed to by their parent.
 This is used to propagate shade when grid units' states change.